T'gana HC grants anticipatory bail to YSRC MP Avinash Reddy in Ex-Minister murder case | Law-Order

 Avinash Reddy has appeared before the CBI at least five times this year.

-He had subsequently moved the Telangana High Court with the anticipatory bail petition.
+He had subsequently moved the Telangana High Court with the anticipatory bail plea.

 Vivekananda Reddy, one of the brothers of the late Andhra Pradesh Chief Minister Y S Rajasekhara Reddy, was found murdered at his residence in Pulivendula in Kadapa district, on the night of March 15, 2019, weeks before the Assembly elections in the State.